doctrine/orm/docs/en/tutorials/getting-started.rst

 documentation.
 Reading their documentation we can extract the
 requirements:

--  A Bugs has a description, creation date, status, reporter and engineer
+-  A Bug has a description, creation date, status, reporter and engineer
--  A bug can occur on different products (platforms)
+-  A Bug can occur on different Products (platforms)
--  Products have a name.
+-  A Product has a name.
--  Bug Reporter and Engineers are both Users of the System.
+-  Bug reporters and engineers are both Users of the system.
--  A user can create new bugs.
+-  A User can create new Bugs.
--  The assigned engineer can close a bug.
+-  The assigned engineer can close a Bug.
--  A user can see all his reported or assigned bugs.
+-  A User can see all his reported or assigned Bugs.
 -  Bugs can be paginated through a list-view.

-Setup Project
+Project Setup
 -------------

 Create a new empty folder for this tutorial project, for example